 Holding USDC means that the value of your crypto holdings will be much more stable, as the US dollar, which USDC is pegged to, is a very stable global currency.

 There are many reasons why investors might want to do this.
-USDC can be used as a ‘safe haven’ during a bear market or a crypto crash, which allows holders to sit on the sidelines and wait for a good time to ‘buy the dip’ in other cryptocurrencies.
+USDC can be used as a ‘safe-haven’ during a bear market or a crypto crash, which allows holders to sit on the sidelines and wait for a good time to ‘buy the dip’ in other cryptocurrencies.

-It can also be an excellent way to easily transfer currencies across borders or for use by investors who live in countries where the currency is unstable, and real US dollars are hard to come by.
+It can also be an excellent way to easily transfer currencies across borders or for use by investors who live in countries where the currency is unstable and real US dollars are hard to come by.

 USDC is also often used as a liquidity currency for trades without a direct market.
 For example, if a trader wants to exchange one small-cap currency for another, the exchange might not offer a direct trade between the two because the market is too small.